jaoist/eloquentjs/README.md

 # eloquentjs
-Exercises and notes from Eloquent Javascript 3rd edition.
+Exercise code and notes from Eloquent Javascript 3rd edition.